mredig/Notes-to-Self/assistant_scripts/scripts_readme.md

 	* installs `fail2ban` to blacklist individuals with failed ssh attempts
 * sets up `ufw` for firewall

+Here is a convenient direct link to the raw script that is easy enough to type into a console without copy/paste: [http://bit.ly/2o2WQ03](http://bit.ly/2o2WQ03)

 It is (ironically) best to enable root ssh access prior to running this script, but will disable that at the end.

 There are a few reasons